 “Their” refers to something owned by a group

 Example: They’re going to love that new restaurant.
-I love going there.
-Their food is the best!
+I love going there for pasta.
+Their lasagna is the best!

 To vs. Too

 It’s a common mistake to write “to” instead of “too” when we are texting or typing in a hurry, even if we know the difference between the two words.
-But in case the difference isn’t clear, let’s review some rules for using these two words.
+But in case the difference isn’t clear, here are some rules for using these two words.

 “To” is typically used before a noun or verb, and describes a destination, recipient, or action.
 Take these examples:

 “Too,” on the other hand, is a word that’s used as an alternative to “also” or “as well.”
-It’s also used to describe an adjective in extremes.
-Have a look:
+It’s also used to describe an adjective in extremes, such as:

 We both think Ottawa is too cold during the winter.